ryannix123/single-node-openshift/SNOing.md

 # Add a non-admin account to your OpenShift system

-It's best to only use kubeadmin user when you need to elevated privileges for the cluster. e.g., adding an operator.
+It's best to only use the `kubeadmin` user when you need elevated privileges for the cluster. e.g., adding an operator.
 The easiest way to set up a local non-admin user is to use htpasswd.
-Create the users.htpasswd using the following command for testuser:
+Create the users.htpasswd using the following command for a testuser:

 `htpasswd -c -B users.htpasswd testuser`

 Log into the web console with the kubeadmin account and password, then click the blue warning at the top asking to add an OAuth provider.
 Use htpassword, and upload your users.htpasswd file.
-Wait 20 seconds, log out of the OpenShift web console, and you should see htpasswd as an additional authentication provider.
+Wait roughly 20 to 60 seconds, log out of the OpenShift web console, and you should see htpasswd as an additional authentication provider.
 Login to make sure the new account works.

 # Add ephemeral storage for the container registry